soltanimehr/EmployeeMangement/FrontEndApp/README.md

-For running the raectjs app, download the frontEnd app folder and then run the command line go to the root folder of the project after that follow the below commands:
+For running the raectjs app, download the FrontEnd app folder and then run the command line go to the root folder of the project after that follow the below commands:

 ### `npm install